psyflo/mathtask/README.md

 I can not guarantee that the data collected with this software is the same as with the original Math Task.

 ### Localization
-Currently, English (default) and Hungarian (hu) are supported langauges.
+Currently, English (default), Hungarian (hu), and German (de) are supported langauges.
 To change the default language, add the `?lang=X` parameter to the URL in the browser and replace X with the language code.
 For instance for Hungarian, the URL is `task.html?lang=hu`.

 ## Save data
 Press SPACE once more a the end of block 2 to download the recorded data as a CSV file.
 Save the file on your computer and **add participant ID** to the filename.